 The Center of the Lips Usually Cracks First

-This happens because the inner part of the lips moves the most while:
+This happens because the inner part of the lips moves the most while talking, eating, or drinking.
+Heavy layers naturally start separating faster there.

 Some Liquid Lipstick Formulas Are Naturally Drier